confio/ts-relayer/spec/config.md

 If creating a connection/channel, we init on the "src" side.
 If relaying packets, we may relay packets from one chain to another (some configurations will be bi-directional).

-As mentioned above, if a CLI flag is not found, we will check for an environmental variable, and ultimately `app.yaml`
+As mentioned above, if a CLI flag is not found, we will check for an environmental variable, and ultimately `app.yaml`.

-### Connection Selection

-Many commands require an already established